interstate-labs/preconf-router/README.md

 ![Preconfirmation Router Architecture](static/image.png)

-Pricing
+API Standards
-- Pricing is not yet implemented
+- We preconfirmation providers agree on a uniform UX to avoid fragmentation
 - Spec formalized during sequencing week:
      - https://www.notion.so/V2-Aligning-Preconfirmation-APIs-13677b17f2e680e1abcffb6c598ce37b
      - https://vaulted-mars-82e.notion.site/Based-Seq-API-Specification-5620443f82564259be19fc32c58e7023?pvs=4

-- Ideally this router & all preconfirmation providers implement this spec eventually: https://www.notion.so/Pricing-Spec-for-Preconfirmations-13777b17f2e68064adacc0e4ee8a5353
+- Pricing is not yet implemented, Ideally this router & all preconfirmation providers implement a uniform pricing spec, here's a suggestion we came up with during sequencing week: https://www.notion.so/Pricing-Spec-for-Preconfirmations-13777b17f2e68064adacc0e4ee8a5353

 You can test using the cli here: https://github.com/interstate-labs/preconf-cli